filecoin-project/filecoin-docs/docs/get-started/README.md

 ## Wallets

-Filecoin wallets allow you to manage Fil, Filecoin's native token.
-Wallets store the private keys that allow you to authorize Filecoin transactions, including paying for storage deals and sending Fil to other accounts.
+Filecoin wallets allow you to manage FIL, Filecoin's native token.
+Wallets store the private keys that allow you to authorize Filecoin transactions, including paying for storage deals and sending FIL to other accounts.
 See the [Wallet Addresses reference](/reference/#wallet-addresses) to learn about the kinds of addresses used by Filecoin accounts.

 The table below lists the recommended wallet implementations: